lkiesow/leihs-wiki/Home.md

 leihs is a system with which universities or other organizations can **manage and book their equipment**.
 People can place reservations/bookings on items and then pick them up at e.g. a reservation desk.
 The system keeps track of who has which items and gives equipment managers time to worry about other things.

-### Installation
+### Documentation

-To install leihs, you need a GNU/Linux server capable of running Ruby and Ruby on Rails.
+* Installation and administration: To install leihs, you need a GNU/Linux server capable of running Ruby and Ruby on Rails.
 The installation itself is covered in the [[leihs-Admin-Guide]].

+* Development: You can extend and adapt leihs to your needs.
+Some specific topics (such as how to help us translate leihs) are covered in the [[leihs-Developer-Guide]].

 ### Live demo